Vaughan Glaser

 Vaughan Glaser (November 17, 1872 – November 23, 1958) was an American stage and film actor.
 His stage career started a long time before the First World War; he often appeared opposite Fay Courteney in the 1910s.
-He appeared in numerous Broadway productions between 1902 and 1945.
+He appeared in seven Broadway productions between 1902 and 1945.
+In the late 1930s, he turned to Hollywood and played the school principal Bradley in several Henry Aldrich films.